Go to the first, previous, next, last section, table of contents.

 rejected when `-fno-f2c' is in force.

-(Future versions of the g77
+(Future versions of the g77 run-time library might

 offer routines that provide GNU-callable versions of the

-routines that implement the f2c
+routines that implement the f2c-callable intrinsics

 that may be passed as actual arguments, so that